laureanoisaiah/SWARM-RDS-Client/README.md

 ## Getting Started
 First, ensure that you have installed the dependencies as listed in the `requirements.txt` folder.
-This can be installed with `python3 -m pip install requirements.txt`.
+This can be installed with `python3 -m pip install -r requirements.txt`.

 ## Installing the License File
 You will need a License to run the SWARM system.
 To start, please go to your